The Core Build

 Base Pricing

-• For window pocket treatment (cost per window):
+• Window pocket treatment per window:

-• Pill Window Trim (Bamboo or Fabric) Add: $375 (each)
+• Additional Pill Window Trimming: $375 (each)

 8 - Lower Wall Paneling